SAI Platform Coordination for Sustainable Agriculture in Pakistan

-This includes Pakistan, which has become a vital global source of sugarcane, wheat, rice and other agricultural commodities.
-Agriculture is a critical source of livelihood and an economic driver in the country, contributing roughly 24 percent of Gross Domestic Product and accounting for half of the employed labor force.
+This includes Pakistan, which has become a vital global source of sugarcane, wheat, rice, and other agricultural commodities.
+Agriculture is a key economic driver in the country, contributing roughly 24 percent of Gross Domestic Product and accounting for half of the employed labor force.
 But climate change poses new risks for the viability of the agriculture sector: Changes in monsoon patterns have already introduced periods of drought and flooding, leading to declining yields, rising prices, and negative economic impacts on more than 100 million people in farming communities.
 Pakistan is also continually challenged by water scarcity, and excessive use of fertilizer and pesticides has degraded soil health and polluted water sources.
-On the social front, Pakistan’s agricultural sector has a number of challenges linked to gender equity and fair labor.
+Pakistan’s agricultural sector also faces challenges linked to gender equity and fair labor.

-Resonance is working with a company consortium from The Sustainable Agriculture Initiative (SAI) platform—including leading multinational agribusinesses such as PepsiCo and Ingredion—to build pre-competitive and cross-sector partnerships that advance sustainable agricultural supply chains in Pakistan.
+Resonance is working with a company consortium from The Sustainable Agriculture Initiative (SAI) platform—including leading multinational agribusinesses such as PepsiCo, Nestlé, and Ingredion—to build pre-competitive and cross-sector partnerships that advance sustainable agricultural supply chains in Pakistan.

-The SAI Platform consortium and several of their member companies engaged Resonance to identify intersecting challenges in supply chains and coordinate action and pre-competitive collaboration—or competitors working together to advance a common goal—to address shared sustainability challenges in Pakistan.
+The SAI Platform consortium and several of their member companies engaged Resonance to identify intersecting supply chain challenges and coordinate pre-competitive collaboration to address shared sustainability objectives in Pakistan.

 Resonance leads a multi-stage initiative to: